awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 + Can't be longer than 8 characters
  **SQL Server**
 Not applicable\.
 Must be null\.
- **Amazon Aurora**
+ **Amazon Aurora MySQL**
-The name of the database to create when the primary instance of the DB cluster is created\.
-If this parameter is not specified, no database is created in the DB instance\.
+The name of the database to create when the primary DB instance of the Aurora MySQL DB cluster is created\.
+If this parameter isn't specified for an Aurora MySQL DB cluster, no database is created in the DB cluster\.
 Constraints:
-+ Must contain 1 to 64 letters or numbers\.
++ It must contain 1 to 64 alphanumeric characters\.
++ It can't be a word reserved by the database engine\.
+ **Amazon Aurora PostgreSQL**
+The name of the database to create when the primary DB instance of the Aurora PostgreSQL DB cluster is created\.
+If this parameter isn't specified for an Aurora PostgreSQL DB cluster, a database named `postgres` is created in the DB cluster\.
+Constraints:
++ It must contain 1 to 63 alphanumeric characters\.
++ It must begin with a letter or an underscore\.
+Subsequent characters can be letters, underscores, or digits \(0 to 9\)\.
-+ Can't be a word reserved by the specified database engine *Required*: No
++ It can't be a word reserved by the database engine\.
+*Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)